-Key People - Examples of well known Two-Spirit and Indigiqueer people 2 minutes
+Slide 14 | Key People - Examples of well known Two-Spirit and Indigiqueer people

-The people we'll be learning about today are Dr. Myra Laramee, TJ Cuthand, Osh-Tish, Barbara Bruce, James Makokis, Jen Ferguson, Joshua Whitehead, and Chelazon Leroux.
+Sample Script: The people we'll be learning about today are Dr. Myra Laramee, TJ Cuthand, Osh-Tish, Barbara Bruce, James Makokis, Jen Ferguson, Joshua Whitehead, and Chelazon Leroux.
 Which of these people are familiar to you?
 Which ones are less so?

-Key People - Dr. Myra Laramee 2 minutes
+Slide 15 | Key People - Dr. Myra Laramee

-Dr. Myra Laramee is a member of the Fisher River Cree Nation.
+Sample Script: Dr. Myra Laramee is a member of the Fisher River Cree Nation.
 Dr. Laramee is a grandmother, mother, sister and daughter.
 Dr. Larmee coined the term "Two-Spirit" in 1990 at the third annual Intertribal Gay and Lesbian Conference in Winnipeg, Manitoba.
 Dr. Laramee continues to work in the field of education.
 Now in 2023, the term "Two-Spirit" is being used as a container for conversation to help Indigenous nations to reclaim their traditional and ancestral sexual orientations and gender identities.

-Key People - TJ Cuthand 2 minutes
+Slide 16 | Key People - TJ Cuthand

-Born in 1978 in Regina, Canada, TJ Cuthand is a prolific filmmaker exploring themes of sexuality, queer identity, Indigeneity, and love.
+Sample Script: Born in 1978 in Regina, Canada, TJ Cuthand is a prolific filmmaker exploring themes of sexuality, queer identity, Indigeneity, and love.
 Cuthand, a trans man of Plains Cree and Scots heritage, earned recognition, including the Hnatyshyn Foundation's REVEAL Indigenous Art Award in 2017, and continues to expand his creative repertoire with multiple video games and feature screenplays while residing in Toronto.
 TJ Cuthand coined the term "Indigiqueer" in 2004.

-Key People - Osh-Tisch (Pronounced Awsh-Tish) 2 minutes
+Slide 17 | Key People - Osh-Tisch

+(Pronounced Awsh-Tish) | 2 minutes

-Osh-Tisch was known as a baté (pronounced bah-TAY) which means a woman who is assigned male at birth in the Crow linguistic community.
+Sample Script: Osh-Tisch was known as a baté (pronounced bah-TAY) which means a woman who is assigned male at birth in the Crow linguistic community.
 Osh-Tisch's life and experiences are notable because they provide insights into the recognition and acceptance of diverse gender identities and roles in Native American cultures, long before the modern understanding of gender and LGBTQ+ issues.
 She serves as an important figure in the history of two-spirit people and the Crow tribe.

-Key People - Barbara Bruce 2 minutes
+Slide 18 | Key People - Barbara Bruce

-Barbara Bruce is an entrepreneur and Elder who has spent her life working with and for the Métis Nation and First Nations communities.
+Sample Script: Barbara Bruce is an entrepreneur and Elder who has spent her life working with and for the Métis Nation and First Nations communities.
 Early in her career, Bruce worked for several years with the Manitoba Metis Federation, including a term as executive director.
 In 2009, she launched her own planning and consulting firm, All My Relations Inc., focused on curriculum development, facilitation and events coordination for Indigenous cultural awareness and community-building.
 Bruce has served on more than two dozen boards of directors and was directly involved in planning national events for the Truth and Reconciliation Commission (TRC).
 Bruce is a Two-Spirit Elder who follows her traditional spiritual way of life.

-Key People - James Makokis 2 minutes
+Slide 19 | Key People - James Makokis

-Makokis operates a clinic in the Enoch Cree Nation 135 serving the Kehewin and Enoch Cree Nation, and a satellite clinic in Edmonton, Alberta.
+Sample Script: Makokis operates a clinic in the Enoch Cree Nation 135 serving the Kehewin and Enoch Cree Nation, and a satellite clinic in Edmonton, Alberta.
 Makokis is an Indigenous Two-Spirit person and is particularly noted for treating transgender people from the Cree communities and around the world, with many patients traveling from long distances to see him.
 Their practices combine traditional Cree and Western medical practices.

-Key People - Jen Ferguson 2 minutes
+Slide 20 | Key People - Jen Ferguson